xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 away as the conversation grows, and it's harder to tell whether it was ever addressed.
 A thread has a state, open or resolved, that everyone can see.

-When your comment is not about a specific line, you can still start a thread by attaching it to a file instead of to the pull request.
+When your comment is not about a specific line, **you can still start a thread by attaching it to a file instead of to the pull request**.
 It is a workaround for a weakness in GitHub's interface, and it is worth the small detour.

 #### Be aware of comment volume {#be-aware-of-comment-volume}

-**Large numbers of comments can be intimidating.
-Provide overall context.**
+Large numbers of comments can be intimidating.
+Provide overall context.
 Thirty comments with no summary read as "this change is a disaster", even when twenty-eight of them are minor.
 One sentence fixes that:

 > Overall looks good.
 Most comments are minor readability suggestions.
 Only the comments
 > regarding error handling are blocking.

+Also, avoid using review comments to "think out loud", or to comment on things outside the focus of the current pull request.
+No comment is better than a confusing comment.

 Regarding comment length: sometimes a comment needs to be long, to provide enough context and enough nuance.
 Still, consider the cost for those who will have to read it.

 #### Acknowledge good work {#acknowledge-good-work}

-**Reviews should not consist exclusively of criticism.**
+**Reviews should not always consist exclusively of criticism.**

 Positive feedback reinforces good practices and helps maintain a healthy review culture.
 It is also useful information: knowing which parts you found clear tells the author what to do